We may get commissions for purchases made through links in this post.

 - Bath your pet or wipe them down with distilled water.
 This reduces the allergens on their coat and skin.

 You may find just applying a few of the above suggestions greatly reduces your allergy symptoms, or you may need to put them all into practice.

 Your physician or allergist may recommend a prescription or over-the-counter allergy medications to alleviate your symptoms.
 Depending on the severity of your allergy, you may be a candidate for immunotherapy or allergy shots.
 These injections build up your antibodies to reduce your symptoms.

 People react differently to different allergy control methods.
 What works for some, will not work for others.
 Do not give up if you do not see an immediate response.
 It can take a few weeks to cut down on the number of allergens in your home.

 Hopefully adopting a few of the above strategies will result in a peaceful, non-sneezing life of happily ever after for you and your furry friend.

 Written by Abbysmom

-Karen has been battling cat allergies all her life and is currently living a sneeze-free existence with a Domestic Short Hair.
-Karen is also a member the TheCatSite.com Forums‘ Team.
+Karen, aka Abbysmom, has been battling cat allergies all her life and is currently living a sneeze-free existence with Domestic Short Hair.
+Karen is also a member of the TheCatSite.com Forums‘ Team.